haukex/raspinotes/BaseInstall.md

 			sudo mkdir -v /data
 			echo "PARTUUID=$(lsblk -no PARTUUID /dev/disk/by-label/data)  /data  ext4  defaults,noatime  0  2" | sudo tee -a /etc/fstab
-			cat /etc/fstab  # check format
+			cat /etc/fstab  # double-check to make sure it looks right sudo reboot
-			sudo reboot

 		*Note:* Depending on the data being written, you may also want to add `sync` to the mount options for a little bit more protection against sudden power offs (make sure you understand the implications of this depending on the type of flash memory you're using).

 	2. `sudo mkdir -v /data/pi`, `sudo chown pi:pi /data/pi`, and `ln -svnf /data/pi /home/pi/data`